bluciam/TDD-workshop/index.md

 ```

-The following lines, create a object in the test environment, and gives it an empty title, which is not allowed:
+The following lines, create an object in the test environment, and gives it an empty title, which is not allowed:

 ```ruby
 require 'rails_helper'